grafana/agent/docs/developer/updating-otel.md

 * Some of the modules in `opentelemetry-collector` come from a [grafana/opentelemetry-collector](https://github.com/grafana/opentelemetry-collector) fork.
   * This is mostly so that we can include metrics of Collector components with the metrics shown under the Agent's `/metrics` endpoint.
-* All Collector and Collector-Contrib dependencies are kept in sync on the same version.
+* All Collector and Collector-Contrib dependencies should be updated at the same time, because they are kept in sync on the same version.
-  * E.g. if we use `v0.80.0` of `go.opentelemetry.io/collector`, we also use `v0.80.0` of `spanmetricsprocessor`.
+  * E.g. if we use `v0.85.0` of `go.opentelemetry.io/collector`, we also use `v0.85.0` of `spanmetricsprocessor`.
   * This is in line with how the Collector itself imports dependencies.
   * It helps us avoid bugs.
   * It makes it easier to communicate to customers the version of Collector which we use in the Agent.